diamond-diadem/diamond-diadem.github.io/content/en/documentation/by-container/gpumd.md

 where all GPUMD input files, including `run.in`, `model.xyz`, and `nep.txt`, are stored in the current directory.

-To do the same inside a container, we can run three equivalent commands.
+To do the same inside a container, we can use two equivalent approaches.
 In each case, we suppose the Apptainer image `gpumd.sif` can be found at `$HOME/apptainer-images/gpumd.sif`.

 - One can use `apptainer exec` to execute a specific command in the container.